Big project in mind?

-Hands-On Classes: 1-4 hours, make-and-take projects, 10 to 30 people.
+Hands-On Classes: Make-and-take projects, 10 to 30 people.
 Popular with libraries and other education centers, and for parties and community events.
 1-4 hours instruction time, typically 1/2 day to 1 day total instructor time.
-Minimum rates $50 plus travel, typical fees $150 for 2 instruction hours, $300/half-day.
+Minimum rates $50 local, $150 for 1 to 2 instruction hours, $400/half-day.
 Plan at least 1 month in advance.
-More about Classes
+Click Here for more about Classes

 Building Projects / Installation Workshops: 1-3 days per workshop, a larger project may be a series of weekends.
 Group size varies; typically 8-24 people.
 Hosts plan a project, sell tickets, and participants build it together from the foundations to fully-functional.
 (Finish work is typically done by local talent, after the initial work has been tested and tidied up.)
 Includes hands-on building experience, instruction, discussion, and creative problem-solving.
 Plan most building workshops 6-12 months in advance.
 The cost of bringing us on-site for a project will typically be 4 to 5 figures; see "Project: Your Way" or "Project: Our Way" under Wisner Resources: Services for Hire.
-Note that most projects start with a non-refundable $300 design consultation fee for most custom projects.
-See below for details, and also our site planning page.
+Note that most projects start with a non-refundable $300 design consultation before we can commit to dates, costs, or scope of work.
+Also, see site planning

-Private Parties / Consulting: For hosts who need a more flexible timeline, or prefer building things themselves without the hassle of inviting the public onto their work site.
+Private Parties, Work Parties, Consulting: For hosts who need a more flexible time frame, or prefer building things themselves without the hassle of inviting the public onto their work site.
 We offer flexible rates; in-person, or long-distance consultation.
-Typical rates about $600/day plus travel.
-Details below.
+See "Train Your Crew" and consulting rates; more details below.